DS4PS/cpp-529-master/schedule.md

 This unit will teach students how to resolve both problems, as well as learn mapping tools to effectively transform raw census data into visually appealing choropleth (i.e. color-coded) maps.
 This unit includes 4 videos: (1) introduction to Census and Census data; (2) Introduction to Mapping; (3) Mapping Census Data in R; and (4) Mapping Census Data in R with TidyCensus.

-The lecture notes accompanying the videos can be found at the following links: [HTML](https://ds4ps.org/cpp-529-master/lectures/MappingIntro.html#/); [PDF](https://www.dropbox.com/s/lrht06bplcs3mew/MappingIntro.pdf?dl=1)
+The lecture notes accompanying the videos can be found at the following links: [HTML](https://ds4ps.org/cpp-529-master/lectures/MappingIntro.html#/)

-Note: Interactive imagery will be viewable only in the HTML file, but not PDF file.
-So please use HTML file to follow lecture.

 ## Assigned Reading